fullstacktutorials/install-reactjs/README.md

+# Reactjs Installation:

-# Reactjs can be installed on your local machine by using following ways:
+Reactjs can be installed by using any of the following ways:

-npx
+1. npx
-npm
+2. npm
-yarn
+3. yarn
-create-react-app
+4. create-react-app

 # 1. Using NPX - it’s a package runner tool that comes with npm 5.2+
 npx create-react-app myFirstReactProject